chenguofan1999/service-computing/hw3/report.md

 Line 1000
 ```

-- `dataGen.sh` generates the same result as input.txt, acting as an input command
+- `dataGen.sh` generates the same result as `input.txt`, acting as an input command
 ```sh
 #!/bin/bash
 for i in {1..1000}